Gallifrey23/TW/_posts/technical-writing/2024-04-17-recommended-online-TW-course-and-resources.md

    who are seeking to enhance their skills in a real-world situation, such as producing a certain type of technical document with the help of a specific writing tool.

-## 3. Technical Writing Courses by Zhijun Gao
+## 3. Technical Writing Courses by Zhijun Gao （高志军）
 > [!NOTE]
+>
-> The following courses and learning materials are mainly for **Chinese speakers**, as they are made by Zhijun Gao, a Chinese lecturer in the *School of Software and Microelectronics of Peking University*.
-Doctor Gao have been active on several Chinese social media platforms such as bilibili, weibo, zhihu and has his own website which contains a number of great articles and resources related to technical communications, language learning and translation.
+> The following courses and learning materials are mainly for **Chinese speakers**, as they are made by Zhijun Gao, a Chinese lecturer who is currently teaching at the *School of Software and Microelectronics of Peking University*.
+>
+> Doctor Gao has been active on several Chinese social media platforms such as Bilibili, Weibo, Zhihu and has [his own website](https://gaozhijun.me/) which contains many other great articles and resources related to technical communications, language learning and translation apart from the list shown below.

 * [技术写作：原理与实践(2020)](https://techcomm-book.readthedocs.io/zh-cn/latest/index.html)
 * [北大外院MTI讲座_技术写作概览_20200519](https://www.bilibili.com/video/BV1ak4y167go/?spm_id_from=333.999.0.0&vd_source=a9d1bc663dd1dfea91f90d753c79d394)